-Policy year (Data in 2020 and 2021 policy years is insufficient to make accurate projections) In the year ended 30 September 2022, the overall return on investments was negative 9.8%, equivalent to a loss of £12.3m, compared with a longterm rate of 1.8%.
-The best performing asset class was deposits with financial institutions, with a return of 0.6% before investment management expenses, while all other investment classes had negative returns.
+In the year ended 30 September 2023, the overall return on investments was 2.0%, equivalent to a gain of £2.6m, compared with a long-term rate of 2.1%.
+The best performing asset class was fixed interest investments, with a return of 1.4% before investment management expenses, while all other investment classes contributed positively to the overall return.